hklchung/GAN-GenerativeAdversarialNetwork/README.md

 So how do we control the output in InfoGAN?
 <img src="https://github.com/hklchung/GAN-GenerativeAdversarialNetwork/blob/master/InfoGAN/InfoGAN_idea.png?raw=true" height="550">
+The above diagram outlines the structure of the network in InfoGAN.
+We can see that InfoGAN is an extention of DCGAN with new components such as the latent codes c (also known as control vector/variables) and the auxiliary distribution Q(c|X) output which comes from a modified discriminator model.
+Here the discriminator box denotes a single network of shared weights for
+* A discriminator model that validates the input images
+* An auxiliary model that predicts the control variables

+At each step of training, we would first train the discriminator to learn to separate real and fake images.
+Then we freeze the weights on the discriminator and train the generator to produce fake images, given a set of control variables.
+The discriminator will then tell us how bad the fake images were and we update the weights in the generator to improve the quality of fake images.

 Results from InfoGAN training with below listed configurations.
 <table>